-3.2 Interaction of aspiration effect with tonal coarticulation
+3.2.
+Interaction of Aspiration Effect with Tonal Coarticulation

-The interaction of consonant aspiration with preceding tonal context on the onset F_0 of a syllable is shown in figure 8.
+The interaction of consonant aspiration with preceding tonal context on the onset $F_0$ of a syllable is shown in Figure 8.
 Each column represents an average over 5 repetitions, 2 carrier sentences, 4 lexical tones and 7 subjects.
 All target syllables were produced in the second position of the disyllabic words.
 Horizontal bars indicate standard error.

-The magnitude of the effect of consonant aspiration on F_0 seems to vary with the preceding tones.
-When the preceding tone is High or Rising, the F_0 onset is much higher for /ta/ than for /t^ha/.
-When the previous tone is Low or Falling, in contrast, the F_0 onsets of the two syllables do not differ as significantly.
+The magnitude of the effect of consonant aspiration on $F_0$ seems to vary with the preceding tones.
+When the preceding tone is High or Rising, the $F_0$ onset is much higher for /ta/ than for /tha/.
+When the previous tone is Low or Falling, in contrast, the $F_0$ onsets of the two syllables do not differ as significantly.
 Apparently, the kind of assimilatory carryover effect as reported in previous studies (Xu 1997, 1999) holds with the presence of voiceless consonants.
-After High or Rising Tone, the F_0 contours of both /ta/ and /t^ha/ start at higher values than after Low or Falling Tone.
-Nevertheless, the magnitude of carryover effect at voice onset is much greater for /ta/ than for /t^ha/.
+After High or Rising Tone, the $F_0$ contours of both /ta/ and /tha/ start at higher values than after Low or Falling Tone.
+Nevertheless, the magnitude of carryover effect at the voice onset is much greater for /ta/ than for /tha/.

-Figures 9 and 10 illustrate the relationship between the effects of consonant aspiration and carryover tonal influence on the F_0 contours in two forms.
+Figures 9 and 10 illustrate the relationship between the effects of consonant aspiration and carryover tonal influence on the $F_0$ contours in two forms.
 Each curve represents an average across 5 repetitions, 2 carrier sentences and 7 subjects.
 All target syllables carry the Rising Tone and were produced in the second position of the disyllabic words.
-As in figure 7, all curves are aligned to the syllable offset.
+As in Figure 7, all curves are aligned to the syllable offset.

-Plotting together the F_0 contours of /ta/ and /t^ha/ under the same condition in each panel, figure 9 shows the same results as in figure 8 regarding the onset F_0 values.
-In addition, it demonstrates that the F_0 curves with the same tone converge to the same pattern towards the syllable offset.
+Plotting together the $F_0$ contours of /ta/ and /tha/ under the same condition in each panel, Figure 9 shows the same results as in Figure 8 regarding the onset $F_0$ values.
+Besides, it further demonstrates that the $F_0$ curves with the same tone converge to the same pattern towards the syllable offset.
 In the current example, the pattern is a sloping rise as the target syllables carry the Rising Tone.
-Figure 10 plots the F_0 contours with different preceding tones together and demonstrates that the F_0 variations due to previous tones decrease over time and almost vanish before the syllable offset.
+Figure 10 plots the $F_0$ contours with different preceding tones together, and demonstrates that the $F_0$ variations due to previous tones decrease over time and almost vanish before the syllable offset.

-The interaction of consonant aspiration with the following tonal context on the onset F_0 of a syllable is shown in figure 11.
+The interaction of consonant aspiration with the following tonal context on the onset $F_0$ of a syllable is shown in Figure 11.
 Each column represents an average over 5 repetitions, 2 carrier sentences, 4 lexical tones and 7 subjects.
 All target syllables are produced in the first position of the disyllabic words.
 Horizontal bars indicate standard error.

-The differences of onset F_0 values between /ta/ and /t^ha/ are fairly consistent across the four conditions in figure 11.
-Interestingly, the onset F_0 values are slightly higher before the Low Tone than before other tones.
-The phenomenon seems to reflect a dissimilatory anticipatory effect (Gandour et al. 1992, Xu 1997).
+The differences of onset $F_0$ values between /ta/ and /tha/ are fairly consistent across the four conditions in Figure 11.
+Interestingly, the onset F0 values are slightly higher before the Low Tone than before other tones.
+The phenomenon seems like a reflection of dissimilatory anticipatory effect (Gandour et al., 1992; Xu, 1997).